 Due to these specific traits associated with passive investments, a 'performance measurement and management tool' becomes a necessity.

 This can be in the form of a Balanced Scorecard that has various metrics listed on it to accurately convey the conditions of progress and growth.
 By relying on this instrument, one can precisely take forward the aims of making profits and ensure that maximum returns are extracted.

+This is the actual scorecard with Passive Investments Performance Indicators and performance indicators.
 The performance indicators include: passive investments, equity (index funds), fixed income, asset classes return within the portfolio, historic return on money market, standard deviation of the portfolio, portfolio beta, holding period return (hpr), return on the invested capital (roic).

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."